Get to Know ELAC

 Jennifer Boots, ELAC Chair

 I love traveling and learning more about other cultures and languages.
 I realized that when I work with the diverse population of students here at City, I get to "travel" all over the world without ever leaving San Diego.
 It is exciting to get to know so many interesting people every semester.
 I enjoy helping students find out more about how they learn best and what they are passionate about to help motivate them in their language learning journey.
 I also enjoy growing fruits and vegetables and cooking as much as I can with what we grow at our own home, which we call "The Urban Nest."
-In fall 2020, I am teaching ELAC 25.
+In spring 2021, I am teaching ELAC 23.

 When I started teaching as a Language Assistant in France back in 2007, I knew I had